 When we finally sat down outside with our plastic box of meat combo accompanied by traditional sides of pickles, white bread, coleslaw and beans, it got dark.

-With country band playing on the patio and customers signing along, with dim lights and humid air, with good old brisket in front of me, I felt American spirit so strongly as never before.
-These are the simple pleasures of life that bring joy to your heart and a smile to your face.
+With a country band playing on the patio and customers signing along, with dim lights and humid air, with good old brisket in front of me, I felt American spirit so strongly as never before.

 The best way to end the meal is with a piece of pecan pie.
 After finishing it you might have to roll out of the restaurant, but you can’t skip the official dessert of Texas.